Using Python

 You can now install packages using

-conda install -p ${CONDA_ROOT}/envs/myvenv <package_name>
+conda install -p ${CONDA_ROOT}/envs/myvenv <package_name>.
+And you can

 see the packages currently installed in the active environment with the

-.
+command conda list.
 After all packages have been installed, simply run

 (myvenv) [auser@cirrus-login1 auser]$ conda deactivate